roosemberth/karuiwm/doc/FAQ.md

   Of course, catching an X error will hide whenever there *truly* is an issue in our code.
 But we can't change that.
 If someone finds an elegant way to circumvent catching any of the errors above, (s)he is welcome to solve that.

+* **Why is there a `seltiled`?**

+  The purpose of keeping a pointer to the selected tiled client is to be able to put it on the top of the stack when arranging tiled windows.
+This may seem unnecessary, but when applying layouts that overlap clients (such as the monocle layout), we would like to keep the focused client on top.